 Every month, Compare the Market compiles its Motor Snapshot which uses interactive tools to look at the cost of insurance depending on your age and where you live.
 Find out more in this month’s report.

-The data is based on all motor insurance quotes undertaken via Compare the Market in September 2019-2020.
+The data is based on all motor insurance quotes undertaken via Compare the Market in April 2020-2021.

-Head of Motor, comparethemarket.com
+Head of motor at comparethemarket.com

 “This winter saw exceptionally low car insurance premiums due to the impact of travel restrictions and fewer cars on the road as a result of the pandemic.
 Premiums typically increase slightly in spring and last month we saw a 5% increase - the first uplift in the cost of car insurance since December.
 Although premiums are still £44 cheaper than last year, as more restrictions are lifted in the coming months, we could see the increase in premiums accelerate.